-According to the zoo, they are the first two known cases of the virus in the world.
+According to the zoo, they are the first known cases of the virus in hyenas.

-Officials from the Zoo claim that the hyenas have “extremely mild” symptoms.
+Officials at the Zoo say that the hyenas are suffering from “extremely mild symptoms”.

 The zoo hopes that the hyenas will make a full recovery.